Skip to main content.

 Behavioral Science

 The objective of behavioral science education is to assist the resident physician in understanding interpersonal relationships, family dynamics, physician-patient encounters, as well as acute and chronic disease processes.
 The family physician must be equipped to understand and respect patient behaviors and emotions to build a partnership for health promotion.
+Implementation of the curriculum occurs in an integrated model that teaches collaboration between physicians and behavioral health providers.

 • Integrated behavioral health